Generation of Threat: Crediting football players for creating dangerous actions in an unbiased way: Introduction

 \\ The article is organized as follows.
-In Section \ref{sec:hawkes}, we provide an overview of Hawkes processes and recall the results that are useful for our football application.
-Section \ref{sec:data} describes the event-based data we have in hand and how it is processed.
+In Section \ref{sec:data}, we describe the event-based data we have in hand and how it is processed.
+We also provide an overview of Hawkes processes and recall the results that are useful for our football application.
 Furthermore, we present the interpretation of the estimated parameters in the context of football and define the Generation of Threat (GoT) metrics.
 In Section \ref{sec:estimation}, we briefly describe the maximum likelihood estimation methodology.
 We also conduct a study on simulated data to measure estimation accuracy that can be expected on real datasets depending on the amount of available data.
 We find that reliable estimation can be obtained from 600 minutes of football data.
 Section \ref{sec:chelsea} presents the results of our analysis on a collection of Chelsea games in the 2016-2017 season.
 In Section \ref{sec:ligue1}, we establish a ranking of Ligue 1 players in the 2021-2022 season based on their GoT indices.
 Finally, in the appendix, we present the analysis of the Stade Rennais games in the 2021-2022 Ligue 1 season.